-Despite the narrative presented by the World Bank and others that privatising infrastructure and social services, particularly in the form of public-private partnerships, is means of advancing gender equality in low- and middle-income countries, it can disproportionately harm women and deepen existing gender inequalities.
+Despite the narrative presented by the World Bank and others that privatising infrastructure and social services, particularly in the form of public-private partnerships, is a means of advancing gender equality in low- and middle-income countries, it can disproportionately harm women and deepen existing gender inequalities.

 Governments have a duty to meet social needs through the provision of public goods, including infrastructure and social services, which are vital for supporting gender equality and women’s rights.
 Privatisation can increase costs and risks of infrastructure and services, and weaken accountability.